 Now that we are happy with our content, we can send it for review.
 Any workflow steps that are available for an item of content are shown in its actions, either from the popup actions available in the space view, or from the actions on the item's details view.
 In this example, the only available workflow step is Request Approval.
-Select this action to move the content to the Pending Approval space, so it no longer shows in the Drafts space.
+Selecting this action will move the content to the Pending Approval space, so it no longer shows in the Drafts space.

 We can define a rule for all content with an action that will allow email alerts to be sent to people, which can be used in this case to let the appropriate person know that there is some content waiting to be approved.
 If we navigate to the Pending Approval space, we can see the 'system-overview.html' content.
 This time, if we look at the workflow steps available we see Publish and Reject, because the rule for this space added these steps when the content was moved here.
-Select the Publish action to move the content on to the Published space, whereas if we had selected the Reject action it would have been sent back to the Drafts space.
+Selecting the Publish action moves the content on to the Published space, whereas selecting the Reject action will send it back to the Drafts space.